Battery Industry Basics: A Glossary for Battery Terms and Terminology

 Battery Cell

-The smallest energy-storing unit of a battery.
-A battery cell comes in various physical forms, from a small AA cell that you might find in a TV remote, to large-format prismatic cells typically used in energy storage systems.
+A battery cell is the smallest energy-storing unit of a battery.
+A battery cell comes in various physical forms, from a small AA cell that you might find in a TV remote to large-format prismatic cells typically used in energy storage systems.

 Battery Pack

-A collection of battery cells packaged into an application-specific format.
-These can be as small as a single cell or as large as thousands of cells arranged in series and parallel configurations along with any associated electronics and mechanical components.
+A battery pack is a collection of battery cells packaged into an application-specific format.
+These can be as small as a single cell or as large as thousands of cells arranged in series and parallel configurations, along with any associated electronics and mechanical components.

-A digital representation of a battery.
+A battery model is a digital representation of a battery.
 The more accurate a model is, the more useful it is.
-The insights from an accurate model can help you build and operate safer, longer-lasting, more cost-effective, and more reliable battery packs.
-This is also known as a Digital Twin.
+The insights from a precise model can help you build and operate safer, longer-lasting, more cost-effective, and more reliable battery packs.
+Battery models are also known as Digital Twins.

 BMS